Philosophical Society of Washington: Early meetings

-The next meetings of the new Society were held in the annex of the Surgeon General’s office, located in Ford’s Theater.
+The next meetings of the new Society were held in the annex of the Surgeon General’s office in Ford’s Theater.
 In a published oral history, founding member William Dall explained the change:

 Then General Barnes, who was Surgeon-General, and was one of the members, was good enough to offer us more commodious quarters in the city.
 In those days, coming to the Smithsonian building, especially at night, was something of a task.
 The paths were not paved; if it happened to be rainy it was a very muddy walk indeed…At that time, nearly all of the members of the Society lived in the city and therefore found it desirable to have the place of meeting where they would not have to go through the Smithsonian grounds, often through a considerable amount of mud.

 At the second meeting, held Saturday, March 18, 1871, the first scientific paper was presented to the Society.
 Professor S.F.
 Baird communicated on behalf of the author, “Official Report of the Yellowstone Expedition of 1870.”

 About the early meetings at Ford’s Theater, librarian John S. Billings remembered:

 [The] entrance up the narrow stairs, often pervaded with a scientific odor from the laboratory on the lower floor – an odor once compared to that of the deluge at low tide – the devious and complicated route from the head of the stair, past the General Committee room, to the place of meeting; the rather gloomy room, walled in from floor to ceiling with books from whose dingy backs no light was reflected, and yet in its general aspects and surroundings in many respects appropriate to the objects and purposes of the company gathered therein.The Society met at Ford’s Theater for sixteen years.
 Regular meetings were held on alternate Saturdays at 8:00 p.m. and were to be devoted to the consideration and discussion of scientific subjects, except for the annual meetings, when the conduct of business of the Society was discussed.

 Those early meetings included presentations on a wide scope of scientific matters: